 Surprisingly widespread along waterways.
-Presence of beavers is easily noticed by cut trees and branches.
+The presence of beavers is easily noticed by cut trees and branches.
 Beavers can be rather often seen by walking quietly in such places at dusk and dawn.
-They are swimming or sitting on riverbank.
-Often, waves on water are more easily seen than the beaver itself, which can be surprisingly inconsicuous and surprisingly fearless, hidden between shore vegetation.
+They are swimming or sitting on the riverbank.
+Often, waves on water are more easily seen than beavers themselves, which can be surprisingly inconspicuous and fearless, hidden between shore vegetation.

-Places: I seen beavers around Klingnauer Stausee (AR): north of bridge on Aare in Kliendottingen on the West side, north for ca 1 km, along a small side channel (47.5729, 8.25116 to 47.57604, 8.24172, parking 47.5763, 8.23994).
-Second place is west shore ca 2 kn south from the dam, on the small canal along the reservoir (47.59168, 8.22304).
+Places: I have seen beavers around Klingnauer Stausee (AR): north of the bridge on the Aare in Kliendottingen on the western side, north for about 1 km, along a small side channel (47.5729, 8.25116 to 47.57604, 8.24172, parking 47.5763, 8.23994).
+The second place is on the west shore, about 2 km south from the dam, on the small canal along the reservoir (47.59168, 8.22304).